 Blog ~ City Hall wedding

-Plan to get married at City Hall if you’re looking to have a simple NYC elopement ceremony where the logistics are handled for you.
-The Manhattan Marriage Bureau at the City Clerk’s Office, located at 141 Worth St, is what everyone is really referring to when they say “City Hall,” and it’s a pleasant government office where couples from all over the world come to get married.
-The process is simple, the people-watching is amazing, and you’ll be married in about an hour!
+City Hall weddings in NYC are a uniquely great way to get married.
+A simple ceremony where all the logistics are handled for you, and you’re done in around 1 hour!
+The City Clerk’s office, located at 141 Worth St, is what everyone is referring to when they say “City Hall.”
+It’s a pleasant government office where couples from all over the world come to get married.

 Over the past 7 years I’ve been in and out of City Hall hundreds of times as an elopement photographer.
 Getting married at City Hall does have a few pitfalls to be aware of, but is otherwise a great option for your wedding ceremony if you’re looking to keep things simple.
 And after walking out of the doors as a married couple, you can still sit down to an amazing elopement reception at a local restaurant or head to a classy bar for an after party with your guests!